pzrsa/parsam.io/posts/journey.md

 Our server was handling tens of millions of monthly requests, and working on this team also got me super interested in how cool backend architecture is.

 I learned so much from my time at Google.
-I worked with some of the smartest people, and I felt so grateful being the dumbest in the room.
+I worked some of the smartest people, and I felt so grateful being the dumbest in the room.

 # Looking for the next opportunity